OTNA logo The Old Torrance Neighborhood Association

 • Wilson Park Annenberg Tree House

 This tree house is the first universally-accessible treehouse in a public space in California.
-Read the Annenberg Foundation press release about this important project for children and adults of all ages.

 • Dee Hardison Sports Center